Created on

 FortiADC.

-If FortiADC responds with 400 Bad Request responses for HTTP requests (even when they appear to be correctly formatted) in Layer 7 HTTP/HTTPS virtual servers, it may be due to the overall headers' size exceeding the buffer limits set in the HTTP/HTTPS application profile.
+Suppose FortiADC responds with 400 Bad Request responses for HTTP requests (even when they appear to be correctly formatted) in Layer 7 HTTP/HTTPS virtual servers.
+In that case, it may be due to the overall size of the headers exceeding the buffer limits set in the HTTP/HTTPS application profile.
 This article will explore the default HTTP application profile 'LB_PROF_HTTP' as an example.

 config load-balance profile